-512. Politics and Education (3).
+512. Education Politics and Policy (3).

-Public schools as agents of political socialization and their interaction with governments and political forces at the local, state and national level.
+The relationships between the operation of the United States' political system and education policy at the federal, state and local level.
 Prerequisite(s): Grade of C or better in PLSC 201, or graduate status or permission of instructor.
 Notes: Offered variable times.